 The District Assignment tab holds information regarding where a staff member is working or has worked in a district and what their role is.
 Checkboxes are used to determine where a staff member's name appears in various droplists throughout Campus.

 District Assignments are used when assigning course sections to teachers.
-Only teachers in the selected school who are employed during the date range can be assigned to sections.
+Only teachers in the selected school who are employed during the date range can be assigned to sections as teachers.
+Any staff member with a district assignment to a school may be added as a new section staff member.

 A staff member’s employment record is organized into two areas - the district of employment and the school(s) to which the person is assigned.